 - The instructions below are only for the forward pass.
 The return pass for every row is the same:

-- ch1, (yo, pull through two loops)* all the way till the end of the row.
+- ch1, (yo, pull through two loops)* until one loop remains on the hook.

 I recommend blocking the square using your preferred method of blocking before joining with the rest of the squares to make a blanket.